The Police, Crime, Sentencing and Courts Act

-There is much concern that The Police, Crime, Sentencing and Courts Bill would threaten the right to peacefully protest.
+There is much concern that The Police, Crime, Sentencing and Courts Act will threaten the right to peacefully protest.
 Protest is an important part of democratic process, to provide a voice and oppposition.
-To restrict protest is to silence opposition and quash debate; potentially the roots of a fascist state.
+To restrict protest is to silence opposition and quash debate; potentially the roots of a fascist or totalitarian state.
 Friends of the Earth and Liberty, the human rights organisation, led a coalition of 245 groups in expressing such concerns about this "draconian legislation" in a letter to the government.

 Police and media disinformation

 A Kill the Bill protest in Bristol on Sunday 21st March 2021 erupted into violence.
 Police used claims that officers had bones broken to justify actions then quietly retracted those claims.
 Mainstream media reports (examples: Daily Mail, Telegraph, BBC) contradict first-hand accounts (examples: 1 | 2 | 3).
 Such disinformation by the mainstream media is common.
 It is important to understand UK media ownership.
 The Media Reform Coalition's March 2021 report, 'Who owns the UK media?', shows that: